priyanshu8493/auto_canteen/SCAN_CONSTRAINT_REMOVAL.md

 ## Issue Fixed
 **Problem:** Faculties were unable to scan for another meal after their first scan yesterday due to a 24-hour scan constraint.

-**Solution:** Removed the 24-hour constraint from the `/scan` route while preserving all existing scan data.
+**Solution:** Replaced the previous 24-hour constraint with a 6-hour cooldown in the `/scan` route while preserving all existing scan data.

 ## Changes Made